-Instead of time stretching your audio files every time you want to use your digital gear, the solution is the use a master clock.
+Instead of time stretching your audio files every time you want to use your digital gear, the solution is to use a master clock.
 A master clock tells other clocks, known as slave clocks, exactly when to process audio, which helps them stay in time with one another.

 If your audio interface includes a word clock input and output, you’ll likely be able to use your audio interface as the master clock, and your other digital gear as slave units.
 It may also be possible to make your audio interface the slave of an external master clock if necessary.
-The type of cable you'll need to sync digital devices with your audio interfaces master clock is a digital coaxial cable with male BNC connector.
+The type of cable you'll need to sync digital devices with your audio interface's master clock is a digital coaxial cable with male BNC connectors.